Recycled Water Strategic Plan

 Location

-Recycled water is pumped 26 miles, from South Tahoe PUD’s wastewater treatment to Harvey Place Reservoir in Alpine County.
-Harnessing the water pressure from recycled water flowing from the top of Luther Pass down into Alpine County, the District produces 381,000kw of hydroelectricity.
+Recycled water is pumped 26 miles, from South Tahoe PUD’s wastewater treatment to Harvey Place Reservoir in Markleeville, CA. Harnessing the water pressure from recycled water flowing from the top of Luther Pass down into Hope Valley, the District produces 381,000kw of hydroelectricity.

-South Tahoe PUD owns and operates a 1,400-acre recycled water facility in Alpine County called Diamond Valley Ranch.
+South Tahoe PUD owns and operates a 1,400-acre recycled water facility called Diamond Valley Ranch.

 Plan Goals